gallandarakhneorg/afc/README.md

 # Arakhnê Foundation Classes

 The Arakhnê Foundation Classes (AFC) is a collection of Java libraries that may be used to build applications.
-The Arakhnê Foundatation Classes provides tools that are not directly available in the standard Java API.
-The AFC libraries are distributed under the terms of the Apache License.
+The Arakhnê Foundation Classes provide tools that are not directly available in the standard Java API.

 [![travis build](https://img.shields.io/travis/gallandarakhneorg/afc.svg?style=flat-square)](https://travis-ci.org/gallandarakhneorg/afc)
 [![Apache 2.0 License](https://img.shields.io/github/license/gallandarakhneorg/afc.svg?style=flat-square)](https://opensource.org/licenses/Apache-2.0)

 # Content of the AFC

-AFC contains (modules that are not deprecated):
+AFC library contains the following alive modules:

 Name | Group Id | Artifact Id | Explanation